KyberNetwork/developer-portal/docs/widget-swift.md

 - `invalidAddress(errorMessage: String)`: the receive address is not set as `self` or a valid ETH address, check `errorMessage` for more details.
 - `invalidAmount(errorMessage: String)`: the receive amount is not valid (negative, zero, ...), or if you are performing _swap_, the receive amount must be empty.
 - `failedToLoadSupportedToken(errorMessage: String)`: something went wrong and we could not load supported tokens by Kyber.
-- `failedToSendPayment(errorMessage: String)`: Could not send payment request.
+- `failedToSendTransaction(errorMessage: String)`: Could not send the transaction request.

 In most cases, we provide a meaningful error message for you to either display it to user directly, or use the message to test/debug.